aymanxdev/tech-clothing-shop/README.md

-# Getting Started with Create React App
+# A complete online shop with React, Redux, Firebase, Jest and lots of amazing tools and technologies

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is still work in progress 🚧🚧🚧

 ## Available Scripts